Speak with a safari expert

 Flap-necked chameleon

 Yet is the black rhino that truly steals the show in Etosha.
 Famously myopic and short-tempered, the park is a stronghold of the world’s black rhino population.
-Though there are no official published numbers, Namibia is home to around half of the world’s black rhino, and many of these are found in Etosha.
-Their nocturnal social gatherings around certain waterholes have become almost legendary, turning the myth about black rhino being cantankerous and solitary on its head.
+Although no official numbers have been published, Namibia is home to about half of the world’s black rhinos, and many of them are found in Etosha.
+Their nocturnal social gatherings around certain waterholes have become almost legendary, turning the myth about black rhinos being cantankerous and solitary on its head.

 Etosha waterholes are a treasure-trove of sightings for the patient